 For smoke detectors, a new press button has been added for self-testing.
 Pressing it makes your device sound alarms without climbing up to use the built-in button.
 Two native smoke detectors – Heiman and Sensereo MS1 – now include this feature.
 In addition, Home Assistant can recognize four Heiman vendor clusters via the Matter Server add-on 8.1.0: tamperAlarm, preheatingState, noDisturbingState and sensorType.

-Heiman Smart smoke sensor
+Heiman Smart Smoke Detector

 Aqara Door and Window Sensor P2 gains a new sensitivity level option adjustable from 10 mm to 30 mm, defining the minimum distance at which it reports closed.
 This feature requires a sensor firmware upgrade to version 1.0.2, which Aqara says will be available in two to three weeks.
 New options for the Aqara Motion and Light Sensor P2 are not yet supported.